 Thai’s land law and other related laws recognise that every person, both Thai and foreign nationals, aside from the restriction that foreign nationals cannot own land in the Kingdom of Thailand, except where certain legal provisions stipulate otherwise.

 The rights in land mean ownership and also include possessive rights.
-The title deed is the document, issued by the competent official, showing ownership of the land, and includes land title deed with map, pre-emption title deed and pre-emption certificate stamped “ALREADY PUT TO USE”; while the certificate of use is the document showing the possessor’s rights of land from the competent official, certifying that land has already been put to use.
+The title deed is the document, issued by the competent official, showing ownership of the land, and includes a land title deed with map, pre-emption title deed and pre-emption certificate stamped “ALREADY PUT TO USE”; while the certificate of use is the document showing the possessor’s rights of land from the competent official, certifying that land has already been put to use.

-The land law in Thailand has chapters and provisions relating to restriction and prohibition of rights in land, e.g. land allocation for people; delimitation of rights in land; limitations of rights in land for religious purposes; limitation of foreign nationals’ rights in land; limitation of rights in land of some categories of juristic persons, which shall be entitled to the same rights as foreigners; and penalties for violation or failure to comply with the prohibition or restriction of some certain land law provisions.
+The land law in Thailand has chapters and provisions relating to restriction and prohibition of rights in land, e.g. land allocation for people; delimitation of rights in land; limitations of rights in land for religious purposes; limitation of foreign nationals’ rights in land; limitation of rights in the land of some categories of juristic persons, which shall be entitled to the same rights as foreigners; and penalties for violation or failure to comply with the prohibition or restriction of some certain land law provisions.

 The Civil and Commercial Code

-In addition to the land law, the Civil and Commercial Code (the “CCC”) has the definition of “Things” as corporeal objects and immovable property denoting land, and things fixed permanently to land or forming a body with land. ,
+In addition to the land law, the Civil and Commercial Code (the “CCC”) has the definition of “Things” as corporeal objects and immovable property denoting land, and things fixed permanently to land or forming a body with the land. ,

 The wordings “land” or “real estate” used in this presentation have the same meaning.